nbednar2929/BasicCADEng3/README.md

     I also had to use a linear pattern to extrude the inlets of the key ridges and it was hard to find the ridge to patter off.
 ---
 ## FlyCopter_4.3_(Assembling_The_Launcher)

-### Description
-  As student A I had to assemble and mate the Fly Copter together.
 ### Evidence
   https://cvilleschools.onshape.com/documents/4dfdda2c1ff889c8dcbb4703/w/cb4eb8bae6270a91f983b4f1/e/2e98bd250874d6e59b1002c8
 ### Image